Escaping from Jails

 GTFOBins

-Search in https://gtfobins.github.io/ if you can execute any binary with "Shell" property
+Search in https://gtfobins.github.io/arrow-up-right if you can execute any binary with "Shell" property

 Chroot limitation

-From wikipedia: The chroot mechanism is not intended to defend against intentional tampering by privileged (root) users.
+From wikipediaarrow-up-right: The chroot mechanism is not intended to defend against intentional tampering by privileged (root) users.
 On most systems, chroot contexts do not stack properly and chrooted programs with sufficient privileges may perform a second chroot to break out.

 Therefore, if you are root inside a chroot you can escape creating another chroot.
 However, in several cases inside the first chroot you won't be able to execute the chroot command, therefore you will need to compile a binary like the following one and run it: